WilliamBayliss/kittens-api/README.md

 # README

-A simple api that will allow you to render photos of kittens.
+A simple api that will allow you to create "kittens" with names, ages, and a rating of cuteness/softness.

+The controller supports rendering HTML and json output for api requests.

 Ruby version 3.0.1